theonize/Currier/Gloss/Genesis/Genesis 9.md

   This enmity between man, God, and nature is reversed in the new Eden, via the messiah: [Isaiah 11]()

-7) Another reiteration of the procreation mandate: this is obviously important
-8) God establishes a covenant
+7) Another reiteration of the procreation mandate: this is obviously important 8-16) God establishes a covenant
-   -
+   - with Noah, his sons, and their offspring; i.e. all people
+   - AND with every living creature from the Ark
+- The substance of the covenant
+  - never again destruction via water
+- The sign of the covenant: the rainbow

+17) Noah confirms/recognizes the covenant and its sign
+18)

 20-27) There are idioms and verbage here which indicates some sexual act.
 Canaan is cursed, not Ham.